Understand the benefits of in-demand careers and explore Australia's fastest growing industries.

 Thinking about migrating to Australia for work?

-This post was predominantly aimed at Australians already in Australia looking for work and wanting to upskill.
+This post may be most useful for Australians already in Australia looking for work and wanting to upskill.
 But that doesn’t mean non-Australian residents can’t benefit from understanding what the hot jobs are down under.

 Just be aware that if you are planning on migrating to Australia for working purposes, you will need to have a working visa.
 To get a working visa you must receive sponsorship from an Australian employer – and have worked in a job that matches a list of job shortages at the time of application.